-• A far-reaching voter information and education campaign is organized in Yemen prior to the 2005 elections.
-During the 2001 local council elections in Yemen, 67 people were killed and more than 100 wounded.
+During the 2001 local council elections in Yemen, 67 people were killed and over 100 wounded (Fattah 2006).
 Ahead of the 2006 elections, the Supreme Commission for Elections and Referendum (SCER), with the support of the UNDP, the National Democratic Institute (NDI), the International Foundation for Electoral Systems (IFES) and other international assistance providers, implemented a national voter information and education campaign in order to increase citizens' information, participation and confidence in the election.
 This included the use of radio and television and the production and dissemination of a range of printed materials, including booklets, posters, stickers, banners, fact sheets and taxi advertising.
-The information included electoral laws/rights, election logistics and the importance of participation among marginalized groups such as women, ethnic minorities, young people and persons with disabilities.
-The outreach
+The information included electoral laws/rights, election logistics and the importance of participation among marginalized groups such as women, ethnic minorities, young people and persons with disabilities (UNDP n.d.).
+The outreach activities were directed at communities living in rural areas who lacked access to traditional sources of voter education information such as radio or television.
+This was implemented through the training of 20 CSOs that conducted face-to-face campaigning.
+The aim was to enable citizens to make informed decisions about the registration and election day processes and to provide them with accurate, culturally sensitive and timely information about these processes.
+This gave marginalized groups, especially in rural locations, an opportunity to obtain electoral information in a simple format and receive immediate answers to their questions (IFES 2012).

-Ibid., p.
-4.